sirthias/borer/site/src/main/paradox/05-borer-compat-akka.md

 The `Marshaller` also supports both formats and lets the client determine via HTTP content negotiation (i.e. the `Accept` header) , which one it prefers.
 If the client has no preference [CBOR] is chosen.

-Also, (Un)marshaller construction can be customized in various ways, e.g. with custom media types.
+Also, (Un)marshaller construction can be customized in various ways, e.g. with custom media types, and is also available for streams, i.e. to and from `akka.stream.scaladsl.Source[T, _]` rather than simply `T`.<br>
 Check out the @github[sources](/akka/src/main/scala/io/bullet/borer/compat/akkaHttp.scala) for full details.

   [CBOR]: http://cbor.io/